eladhoffer/ImageNet-Training/README.md

 ##Data
 * To get the ILSVRC data, you should register on their site for access: http://www.image-net.org/
-* Configure the data location and save dir in Config.lua.
+* Configure the data location and save dir in **Config.lua**.
-* LMDB records for fast read access are created by running CreateLMDBs.lua.
+* LMDB records for fast read access are created by running **CreateLMDBs.lua**.
 Saving the default 256x256 image for each sample will result with a ~350GB file for training data, and a ~13.2GB file for validation data.

 ##Training